-In this section we will examine ways to implement binary tree nodes.
+In this section we examine ways to implement binary tree nodes.
 We begin with some options for pointer-based binary tree node implementations.
-Then comes a discussion on techniques for determining the space requirements for a given binary tree node implementation.
-The section concludes with an introduction to the arraybased implementation for complete binary trees.
+Then comes a discussion on techniques for determining the space requirements for a given implementation.
+The section concludes with an introduction to the array-based implementation for complete binary trees.